corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 When I think of "[idiomatic Rust](/blog/idiomatic-rust-resources/)", correctness is not the first thing that comes to mind.
 After all, isn't that the compiler's job?
-Instead, I think of elegant [iterator patterns](/blog/iterators/), ergonomic method signatures, [immutability](/blog/immutability/), or clever usage of [expressions](/blog/expressions/).
+Instead, I think of elegant [iterator patterns](/blog/iterators/), ergonomic method signatures, [immutability](/blog/immutability/), or clever use of [expressions](/blog/expressions/).
-But none of that matters if the code doesn't do the right thing and the compiler is far from perfect at enforcing correctness.
+But none of that matters if the code doesn't do the right thing, and the compiler is far from perfect at enforcing correctness.
 That's why we don't only have idioms for writing more elegant code; we also have idioms for writing correct code.
 They are the distilled experience of a community that has learned, often painfully, which shapes of code survive contact with reality and which ones do not.

 Reality is rarely as tidy as the abstractions we would like to impose on it.
 The mark of robust systems, in any language, is the willingness to reflect that untidiness rather than paper over it.
-Rust gives us extraordinary tools to do so.
-The compiler will hold a great deal for us.
+Rust gives us extraordinary tools to do so, and the compiler will hold a great deal for us.
 But the part it cannot hold, the boundary between our program and everything else, is still ours to get right.
 The type system can encode many things, but it cannot encode conditions outside of its control, such as the passage of time between two syscalls.

 Idiomatic Rust, then, is not just code that the borrow checker accepts or that `clippy` leaves alone.
 It is code whose types, names, and control flow tell the *truth* about the system they run in.
 And that truth is sometimes ugly.
 It could mean using file descriptors instead of paths, `OsStr` instead of `String`, [`?` instead of `unwrap`](/blog/pitfalls-of-safe-rust/), and bug-for-bug compatibility over clean semantics.
 None of it is as pretty as the version you would write on a whiteboard.
 But it is more honest.